-Wild Welfare has its own Standard called “Fundamental Welfare Requirements in Animal Care” This “Fundamentals” Document is based on the Mellor Five Domains of Animal Welfare Compromise and is derived from over 100 published articles, papers and books on Zoo Animal Welfare.
+Wild Welfare has its own Standard called “Fundamental Welfare Requirements in Animal Care” This document is based on the Mellor Five Domains of Animal Welfare Compromise and is derived from more than 100 published articles, papers and books on zoo animal welfare.

-Institutional (Management) welfare standards are developed by individual facilities to help develop appropriate codes of conduct and specific policies pertaining to welfare within their facility.
+Institutional or management welfare standards are developed by individual facilities to help develop appropriate codes of conduct and specific policies pertaining to welfare within their facility.
 These standards would be regularly reviewed by an internal committee and would, alongside ensuring best practice, usually support compliance with other external standard requirements.

 A poor accreditation standard and process:

-Provides authority that oversees all institutions and can devolve Powers out to expert committees
+Provides authority that oversees all institutions and can devolve powers to expert committees.

-Further to this, a national zoo standard for captive wild animals can provide a backbone for further standards in compliance on a wide range of animal related issues (farming, research, companion, agricultural, entertainment), can be developed to be country appropriate and provides a central Authority for enforcement.
+Further to this, a national zoo standard for captive wild animals can provide a backbone for further standards in compliance on a wide range of animal-related issues, such as farming, research, companion animal, agricultural and entertainment.
+These can be developed to be country appropriate and provide a central authority for enforcement.